GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 We then commit all the blocks we just staged.

 Later on when we get new data for an interval, all we need to do is stage blocks with the new data.
-As mentioned previously when writing to an avro file, all we need is the `schema` and the `sync marker`, aka the header.
+As mentioned previously when writing a row to an avro file, all we need is the schema and the sync marker.

 So we can update our intervals like this:
 - We fetch the header block from the existing file, and extract the schema and sync marker
 - We stage each new row with the `sensor id` as the `block id`, using the schema and sync marker retrieved from above.
-- Commit the old block ids along with the newly staged ones.
+- We commit the old block ids along with the newly staged ones.
 This allows us to create a file combining the new and old data without ever touching the old data.